 Draft WSIS+10 Vision for WSIS Beyond 2015

 B. Priority areas to be addressed in the implementation of WSIS Beyond 2015.

-number of priority areas that needto be addressed in the implementation of WSIS beyond 2015 due to its effect in the development process and strengthening the move towards building inclusive Information and Knowledge society.
-Those areas come in light of the improvements that emerge from the ICT sector itself, in addition to the demands of the other sectors of the economy and the society which urges its enhancement.
+A number of priority areas have been identified by WSIS Stakeholders which should be considered in the implementation of WSIS+10 beyond 2015 due to their importance for sustainable development and for strengthening the move towards building inclusive Information and Knowledge Society (ies).
+These priorities come in light of the changes that emerge from the ICT sector itself, in addition to the demands of the other sectors of the economy and the society which urges its enhancement.
+They are also due to technologies becoming more widely accessible, and they happen with the increasingly diverse and innovative uses for social, cultural, educational and economic purposes.

+With the rapid development of ICTs over the past ten years and the mainstreaming of ICTs into everyday life, the link between ICTs and human development is increasingly important.
+Therefore, it is necessary to consider the development of the inclusive information and knowledge society (ies) in the broader context of the post-2015 development agenda,

-In addition, withWe, the WSIS Stakeholders have identified the topics below as priority areas to be addressed in the implementation of WSIS Beyond 2015:
+We, the WSIS Stakeholders have identified the topics below as priority areas to be addressed in the implementation of WSIS Beyond 2015:

-Strengthening the interconnection between human rights online and offline – both the reinforcement of the rights of freedom of expression, the right to privacy, as well as economic, social and cultural rights;

-Creating global guidelines or principles for online code of ethics
+Ensuring that Freedom of expression and other fundamental human rights enshrined in the Universal Declaration of Human Rights are fully observed in cyberspace as essential prerequisites to realizing the development and policy goals of the post 2015 development agenda.

 Encourage and facilitate people-centered and inclusive governance models and mechanisms that are based on human rights and the rule of law.

+Strengthening the recognition that human rights online should be treated with the same high standards whether in online or offline situations –including the rights of freedom of expression, peaceful assembly and association, privacy rights, as well as economic, social and cultural rights in accordance with international law;

+Supporting a dialogue to explore ethical considerations with regards to the Information Society

+Ensuring that the use of ICTs is respectful of international human rights obligations and commitments, as this is an essential prerequisite to realizing the development and policy goals of a post 2015 development agenda
-Ensuring open and multi-stakeholder models and mechanisms in

-the WSIS Process.
+Ensuring open and inclusive multi-stakeholder models and mechanisms in all ICT governance processes, including the WSIS Process.

+All stakeholders should play a central role in the follow up and evaluation of achievements, taking into consideration the multistakholderism principle post-2015 development framework.

-Using the information society as a tool to realise the post 2015 development goals.
+Harnessing the potential of ICTs to strive towards realising the post 2015 development goals.

-Ensuring a connection between the key aim of the WSIS, that of harnessing the potential of information and communication technology to promote and realize development goals, and the post 2015 development agenda.
+Ensuring a clear and direct link and an explicit connection between the key aim of the WSIS, that of harnessing the potential of information and communication technology to promote and realize development goals, and the post 2015 development agenda.

-Increasing access to and use of ICTs, including broadband and mobile services through continued and increasing practical implementation measures ,
+Increasing access to and use of ICTs, particularly to vulnerable groups, including broadband and mobile services through continued and increasing practical implementation measures at the same time taking steps to increase the “culture of security in the use of ICTs”,

-s.
+Inclusion of vulnerable social groups - people with disabilities, elderly, refugees, migrants, etc. who must have a variety of opportunities to strengthen their social position through ICTs and e-services.

+Mainstreaming gender issues within action lines, to ensure action lines take account of continuing gender issues and redress discrimination..

+Ending technology-based violence and harassment against women, girls, and any individual based on their sexual orientation or gender identity.